 Students, parents, teachers, and those who write letters of recommendation for admission to a high school or college often underestimate how much of a difference the recommendation makes.
 Those who take recommendations seriously and who work to make them the best they can, find it a relatively easy way to get an edge on the … Continue reading Note on Letters of Recommendation

 When you have a disgruntled client, do the following three things in order to get back on track.
 1. Unload the negative: In a face-to-face meeting, first invite your client to inform you of all the things that are bothering him/her in great detail.
 Ask clarifying questions to draw out and completely understand exactly what the … Continue reading How to handle a disgruntled client.

 The following business writing tips are collected from a variety of sources over a lifetime.
-Follow them to produce business writing that is easy to read and hard to misunderstand: Use the present tense Avoid words that end in: ing and in ly (e.g., really) or even in y (e.g., very) Avoid words that have … Continue reading Business Writing Tips
+Follow them to produce writing that is easy to read and hard to misunderstand: Use present tense Avoid words that end in: ing and in ly (e.g., really) or in y (e.g., very) Avoid words that have a z in … Continue reading Business Writing Tips

 The most important thing about your resume is that you be proud of how it presents you.
 If you are not proud of it then how do you expect any one else to be impressed?
 Keep working on it until it presents you in just the way you want.
 Whenever you even think about your … Continue reading Resume Writing Tips